shodushi/gcode2png/README.md

 ## Thanks to:
-gcodeparser forked and modifed from: https://github.com/jonathanwin/yagv
+gcodeParser.py forked and modifed from: https://github.com/jonathanwin/yagv